 Peer review will continue to take place with the same level of rigor that occurs during non-public health emergency periods.
 The CF Foundation has transitioned all in-person review meetings to online meetings during this time.

-Will the CF Foundation accept late applications for new awards from applicants affected by COVID-19?
+Will the CF Foundation accept late letters of intent (LOI) and applications for new awards from applicants affected by COVID-19?

 I have recently been awarded a CF Foundation grant but due to COVID-19 will be unable to start on the original start date.
 Can I request a delayed start date?

-The CF Foundation understands that many institutions have closed labs and facilities, so initiation of projects may be delayed with written approval from the CF Foundation.
+The CF Foundation understands that many institutions have closed labs and facilities or limited participation in clinical studies, so initiation of projects may be delayed with written approval from the CF Foundation.
 Please email the program administrator listed on your award letter or contact the Grants Office (email@example.com) to request a delayed start date.
-In your email subject line, please include “Start Date Revision Request” and the award name.
+In your email subject line, please include “Start Date Revision Request” and the award number.